Abie's Irish Rose (1928 film): Music

 The film featured a theme song entitled "Rosemary" which was composed by J. S. Zamecnik and Anne Nichols.
 A song entitled "Little Irish Rose," also by the same composers, was also featured on the soundtrack.
 Both of these songs are sung by Nancy Carroll in the film.
 An additional song called "Abie" (by the same composers) is also heard on the soundtrack and is sung by Charles Buddy Rogers.

 Preservation status

 Only reels 3–6 and 9–12 survive of this film in a silent incomplete copy.
 There may also be an incomplete copy of reel 8, unverified.
-All of the surviving reels of the film are held at The Library of Congress in Washington, D.C., and the Vitaphone soundtrack discs for the film still exist complete has been restored by the UCLA Film and Television Archive.
+All of the surviving reels of the film are held at the Library of Congress in Washington, D.C., and the Vitaphone soundtrack discs for the film still exist complete has been restored by the UCLA Film & Television Archive.
 The film entered the public domain on January 1, 2024.